Medication Search - Mitomycin for injection by Hospira

 • have low blood platelet or white blood cell counts

-What side effects are possible with the Mitomycin for injection by Hospira medication?
+What side effects are possible with Mitomycin for injection by Hospira?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.